leonardoarcari/arlib/examples/getting_started.md

 are recorded in `predecessors`, just like you are used to in Boost.Graph's `dijkstra_shortest_paths` algorithm.

 In ARLib we make one step further.
-We are interested in actually query the alternative routes that we found.
+We are interested in actually querying the alternative routes that we found.
 Therefore, we provide a function to decode the `multi_predecessor_map` into a sequence of views on the paths.